String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: A Sound and Complete Interpretation for String Diagram Rewriting

 In this section, we will see that the full DPOI relation $\DPOstep{}$ is not sound for rewriting in the absence of Frobenius structure.
 To fix this problem, we will put a restriction on which pushout complements (i.e. contexts) are allowed in a rewriting step.
-It was shown in~\cite{BGKSZ-partone} that, if a rule is not left-linear, there will in general be many different pushout complements for a given matching, each one yielding a different result.
-This makes perfect sense when rewriting modulo Frobenius structure, however without it not all of these results can be interpreted in a symmetric monoidal category.
+If a rule is not left-linear, there could be many different pushout complements for a given match, each one yielding a different result.
+It was shown in~\cite{BGKSZ-partone} that this makes perfect sense when rewriting modulo Frobenius structure.
+However, without this structure not all results can be interpreted in a symmetric monoidal category.

 \begin{example} Consider $\Sigma = \{ \alpha_1 \colon 0 \to 1, \alpha_2 \colon 1\to 0, \alpha_3 \colon 1 \to 1\}$ and the PROP rewriting system $\mathcal{R} = \left\{\ \tikzfig{idwire}\ \Rew{} \ \tikzfig{unsound-context-rhs}\ \right\}$ on $\syntax{\Sigma}$.
 Its interpretation in $\FTerm{\Sigma}$ is given by the rule \ctikzfig{unsound-context-rule} The rule is not left-linear and therefore pushout complements are not necessarily unique for the application of this rule.
 For example, the following pushout complement yields a rewritten graph that can be interpreted as an arrow in an SMC \ctikzfig{sound-context-dpo} On the other hand, if we choose a different pushout complement, we obtain a rewritten graph that does not look like an SMC morphism \ctikzfig{unsound-context-dpo}